Fees, Finance & Funding

 - Write your student reference number and name on the reverse of the cheque

 - Post the cheque to Finance Office, Plymouth College of Art, Tavistock Place, Plymouth PL4 8AT

 - Payment by Debit/credit card (Visa or Mastercard only) can be taken over the telephone.

 - Call +441752 203434.
 You will need your student reference number to hand.

 - Unfortunately, we are unable to accept payments by instalment.

-There are two rates of fee: one is for students who are ordinarily resident in the United Kingdom or the EEA and who meet the necessary criteria, and one is for students who are ordinarily resident in other overseas countries and/or do not meet the necessary immigration criteria.
+There are two rates of fee: one is for students who are ordinarily resident in the United Kingdom and who meet the necessary criteria, and one is for students who are ordinarily resident in overseas countries and/or do not meet the necessary immigration criteria.
 All applications will be fee assessed and you will be contacted if any further information is required to establish your fee status.

 Living costs vary depending on individual circumstances and lifestyle.
 We would recommend that a single student should budget around £7200 for one academic year to cover costs including rent, utilities, food, clothes, books, travel, and personal expenses for socialising and entertainment.

 Unfortunately at present Plymouth College of Art does not offer any bursaries or financial assistance for international students.
 For more information on financial support please visit our fees and funding pages.